rwood022/Team_Meet/README.md

 ## Description
 I was motivated to complete this project to demostrate the importance of test/jest applications.
-The reason for this assignment was to practice working with classes, tests, and express.js, etc.
+The reason for this assignment was to practice working with OOP.
 This project aims to help with the tedious task of data entry in a work setting.
 I learned how to properly use tests to examine the content of my code.